norlove/BigQuery-Continuous-Queries-Demo/README.md

 ## Setting up our project

-1. Ensure your project has enabled the [Vertex AI](https://console.cloud.google.com/apis/library/aiplatform.googleapis.com) and [Pub/Sub API](https://console.cloud.google.com/apis/library/pubsub.googleapis.com)
+1. Ensure your project has enabled the [Vertex AI API](https://console.cloud.google.com/apis/library/aiplatform.googleapis.com) and [Pub/Sub API](https://console.cloud.google.com/apis/library/pubsub.googleapis.com)

 2. Ensure your user account has the appropriate IAM permissions [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#choose_an_account_type)].
 During this demo, we'll run the continuous query with a Service Account as we'll be writing to a Pub/Sub topic.